 All incoming first-year students are assisted by a first semester advisor upon admission to NYIT.
-Immediately following the placement exam, first semester advisors help students with advisement and online registration for their initial semester at NYIT.
+Immediately following the placement exam, first semester advisors provide advisement and assist students with online registration for their initial semester at NYIT.
 Students transition to a faculty advisor in their major for advisement in subsequent semesters.